Change Repository URL without losing manual-added commit-issue references

 We also about to implement an appropriate hook in svn to prevent commits from succeeding, if they do not contain a reference to the issue in redmine (without checking the existence of the issue - only the message format).

 With git it could be a bit harder to modify commits, but I'm not so experienced in git to be sure about it.
 In the mercurial (hg) it would be near to impossible to modify commits afterwards or to implement push-hooks (depending on the usage).

 At the end you probably have to write a program/script to save the relations to the "bad" commits and restore them after repository migration.

 For us it was not worthwhile to implement such a script to be able to keep all of the relations.

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Anton Wiedermann about 4 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Anton Wiedermann over 4 years ago

 It's not only about manually created references but also about references which were created in the past with another matching pattern (we changed it to be more restrictive and prevent another teams from linking their commits to our issues...
 More info here